My Favorite Puzzles

 Problem: Five Chess Players.

-There are 5 chess players of different strengths.
+There are five chess players of different strengths.
 If two of them play, the stronger one always wins.
-What is the minimum number of games they need to play, so that we can determine the order of their strengths?
+What is the minimum number of games they need to play for us to determine the order of their strengths?

 Problem: Radioactive Balls.

 There are 11 balls; two of them are radioactive.
 We have a tool in the form of a box.
-If we put several balls inside the tool, it can tell us whether or not there exists a radioactive ball inside it.
-As this tool is very expensive, how can you find two radioactive balls using the tool the minimum number of times?
+If we put several balls inside the tool, it can tell us whether or not there is a radioactive ball inside it.
+As this tool is very expensive to use, how can you find two radioactive balls using the tool the minimum number of times?

 Hat Problems